London, Tilbury and Southend Railway: Whitechapel and Bow Railway

 The Whitechapel and Bow Railway Act 1897 (60 & 61 Vict. c. cclvii) was largely untroubled in its passage through Parliament and became law on 6 August 1897.
 The bill noted the line could be worked by steam or electric power.

-Work commenced in May 1899 with Cuthbert A. Brereton appointed as the chief engineer.
+Work commenced in May 1899 with Cuthbert Arthur Brereton appointed as the chief engineer.
 The new line was two miles long most of which was underground and built using the cut-and-cover method.
 The line passed under the Regent's Canal and then climbed steeply to join the LT&SR line at Campbell Road Junction (which was on a viaduct at this location).

 Opening on 31 May 1902 a special train, which had originated at Earl's Court and on arrival at Whitechapel the engine was changed for an LT&SR locomotive for working through to Upminster.
 After some trial running of empty trains on 1 June, the full service commenced running on the following day.
 The January 1903 timetable had 58 trains each way using the new line.
 A few services terminated short at Plaistow, with the majority terminating at East Ham, whilst three worked through to Upminster (peak hours only).
 Both railways purchased additional carriages although all services were worked by District locomotives.
 Some sidings and locomotive coaling and watering facilities were supplied at East Ham in connection with the new service.
 These sidings later became known as little Ilford.

 The peak hour Upminster services proved popular and more followed.
 This did not help the original goal of the scheme to relieve congestion at Fenchurch Street and it should be noted at this stage in its development, that the LTS line was a two track railway and difficulties in pathing trains later led to additional tracks being considered.
 Why further doubling was not pursued prior to 1902 is unclear so the LT&SR had to endure a period of poor performance having previously had an excellent reputation.